abhisheksharma1310/little-lemon/README.md

 - **React-Router-DOM:** Provides routing and navigation capabilities, enabling smooth transitions between different sections of the app.
 - **Browser-Local-Storage:** Utilized for persistent data storage, ensuring a seamless user experience.
 - **Geocoding API:** Free api for converting latitude and longitude into physical address and vice-versa, this Api is used with browser geolocation to get user actual address.
+- **Service Worker** Used features of service workers to make the web app a PWA (Progressive web app) make it installable on any device and OS and provide offline capability.
 ## Deployment

 You can access the source code and the live web app using the following links: